jovermier/mc-starter/README.md

-# Nhost with Next.js Server Components
+# MC Starter - Nhost with Next.js Server Components

 This quickstart showcases how to correctly add authentication to a Next.js 14 project using the new App Router and Server Components.
 The other parts of the SDK (Storage / GraphQL/ Functions) should work the same as before.